Mayfield East

 Residential development activity is lower than average in Mayfield East according to AreaSearch's national comparison of local real estate markets

-Mayfield East has had limited development activity over the past five years, with an average of one approval per year, totalling seven.
-This is typical of rural areas where housing needs are modest and construction activity is constrained by local demand and infrastructure capacity.
+Mayfield East has seen limited development activity over the past five years, with an average of one approval per year, totalling seven.
+This low level is typical of rural areas where housing needs are modest and construction activity is constrained by local demand and infrastructure capacity.
 It's important to note that the small sample size can significantly influence annual growth and relativity statistics.

-Mayfield East has lower development levels than Rest of NSW and national averages.
-Recent building activity shows a 50% split between detached dwellings and medium to high-density housing, reflecting reduced availability of development sites and shifting lifestyle demands and affordability requirements.
-This is a significant change from the current housing mix, which is 83% houses.
+Compared to Rest of NSW and national averages, Mayfield East has substantially lower development levels.
+The new building activity shows an equal split between detached dwellings (50%) and medium to high-density housing (50%).
+This shift towards compact living offers affordable entry pathways, attracting downsizers, investors, and first-time purchasers, marking a significant change from the current housing mix of 83% houses.
 The location has approximately 1840 people per dwelling approval, indicating an established market.
-According to AreaSearch's latest quarterly estimate, Mayfield East is projected to add 261 residents by 2041.
-At current development rates, housing supply may struggle to keep up with population growth, potentially increasing buyer competition and supporting price increases.
+According to AreaSearch's latest quarterly estimate, Mayfield East is projected to add 263 residents by 2041.
+However, at current development rates, housing supply may struggle to keep pace with population growth, potentially increasing buyer competition and supporting price increases.

 Frequently Asked Questions - Development